rarconaut/python-api-challenge/README.md

-# python-api-challenge
+# WeatherPy Part 1 - Python-API-Challenge
 Data Science & Visualization Bootcamp - Homework 6 Python APIs

 This repository contains the Jupyter Notebook scripts WeatherPy.ipynb and VacationPy.ipynb.

-WeatherPy uses the library cityp and the OpenWeatherMap API to analyze the weather of more than 500 cities globally at varying latitudes from the equator; and, to create a representative model of world cities' weather.
+WeatherPy uses the citypy Python library and the OpenWeatherMap API to analyze the weather of more than 500 cities globally at varying latitudes from the equator; and, to create a representative model of world cities' weather.
 It creates a series of scatter plots to explore the following relationships:

 Temperature (*C) vs. Latitude
 Humidity (%) vs. Latitude